jasync-sql/jasync-sql/mysql-async/README.md

-# mysql-async - an asyncm Netty based, MySQL driver written in Scala 2.10
+# mysql-async - an async, Netty based, MySQL driver written in Scala 2.10

 This is the MySQL part of the async driver collection.
 As the PostgreSQL version, it is not supposed to be a JDBC replacement, but a simpler solution for those that need something that queries and then returns rows.